LucasDelfino92/morrowindsharp/mw#.md

 [**GMST Menu**](https://www.nexusmods.com/morrowind/mods/46428)
 Lets you edit every GMST in the game, in-game.

-Additional files to install:
-- [**GMST Menu Preset**](https://drive.google.com/file/d/1jsyBdqzgZdrDTNlL83A7hYAJcTpFU9GN/view?usp=sharing).
-Makes NPCs less likely to greet you when walking past them; lowers camera view while sneaking; increases the time it takes for containers to respawn to 7 days (from 3).

 [**Graphic Herbalism - MWSE Edition**](https://www.nexusmods.com/morrowind/mods/46599)
 Automatically harvests herbs, instead of opening the container interface.
 Picked herbs will now have their meshes modified or disappear altogether (they will still respawn).
 - BAIN options to install: